SentyFunBall/valour-vapp/programming basics.md

 print(squareRoot(4))
 2

-but how does it work?
+## but how does it work?
-first, the define keyword tells the program that it is a function, then the name of the function and after the parameters (paramethers are what the function will recieve) then, there is a bit of math then the return keyword, it means what value the function will return for where it will be used.
+first, the function keyword tells the program that it is a function, then the name of the function and after the parameters (parameters are what the function will receive) then, there is a bit of math then the return keyword, it means what value the function will return for where it will be used.